 It's similar to the way developing good savings habits can make a big difference on your finances.

 5. Consider hitting the pause button

 You may just want to put early retirement on hold at least a few months to see how things shake out.
-It's early in Trump's presidency, says Sabrina Corlette, research professor at the Center on Health Insurance Reform at Georgetown University in Washington, D.C.
-"This administration can do a lot to make these markets more or less stable," she says, with or without passing a bill to repeal the ACA.
+Even if the repeal campaign ultimately fails, "this administration can do a lot to make these markets more or less stable," says Sabrina Corlette, research professor at the Center on Health Insurance Reform at Georgetown University in Washington, D.C.

 Right now, your biggest risk if you retire early is that if you don't qualify for subsidies under Obamacare, you could be looking at fairly high health insurance premiums in the individual market.